 5Where is my dog kept during the day?

 Daycare dogs are separated by size and play style.
 All dogs attending Biscuits Doggie Daycare are friendly, but creating successful playgroups leads to happier pups!
 During naptime, dogs may either be read a story lying with staff members or be kept quietly their bedrooms if they are more comfortable.
 At all other times, dogs are either playing inside or outside with one another and staff members.

 6What requirements must my dog meet to attend daycare?

 7What do I need to do before my dog can attend daycare?

 Before your dog can attend daycare, please call us at (253)447-0729 so we can set up an account for you and your dog.
-We require verification of your dog’s updated vaccination records and proof of a negative fecal exam done within the last year.
+We require verification of your dog’s updated vaccination records.
 Staff members can contact your vet if you are unable to retrieve a paper copy.
-Dogs must also be scheduled to come in for a two-hour meet and greet before attending daycare regularly in order to ensure the safety of our pack.
+Dogs must also be scheduled to come in for a meet and greet before attending daycare regularly in order to ensure the safety of our pack.
 During this time, we will slowly introduce your dog to our other daycare dogs in order to observe your dogs behaviors and play style.
 Meet and Greets are conducted at 6AM Mon - Fri with a fee of $20.

 8What can I use my daycare package for?

 Once your dog attends their meet and greet and is approved for daycare, you have the option of either paying as you go, or purchasing a number of Full Days up front.
 We offer three different packages if you decide to pay up front – 5 Day Daycare Package, 10 Day Daycare Package, and 20 Day Daycare Package.
 These packages can only be used to pay for Full Days of daycare and no other services.
-Overnight care, bathing options, and half days must be paid for separately.
+Overnight care, bathing options, extras, and half days must be paid for separately.

 9Why should I take my dog to Biscuits?